rackerlabs/support-how-to/content/how-to/account-management/account-management-faq/index.md

 {{< accordion title="Can I link dedicated, hybrid, and cloud permissions?" col="in" href="accordion28" >}}

 You cannot link these permissions at this time.
-Having a common permission scheme among dedicated, hybrid, and cloud customers will be addressed in the future.
+We plan to address having a common permission scheme among dedicated, hybrid, and cloud customers in the future.
 {{</ accordion >}}

 {{< accordion title="Are servers, containers, files, databases, and load balancers shared, or do users each have their own set of resources?" col="in" href="accordion29" >}}